Chapter Thirty-Three Boundaries

 “Well, yeah, probably.
 I’m an American and a white woman.”
 They appear perplexed so I elaborate.
 “Howard Zinn was the first to teach me about the atrocities committed by American, British, and European imperialism.
 I didn’t learn about it in school.
 Well, vague whitewashed interpretations from history books that glossed over the details that rarely did little to examine it all critically.
 As a whole, I can’t dismiss or minimize the impact my whiteness had on any in the marginalized communities, even my own as a woman.
 My ignorance was my complacency.
 I didn’t even know what white feminism was until my thirties.
 Some chick schooled me on Black Twitter.
 Seriously, if you wanna be educated, go read Black Twitter.”

 They pause.
 I assume they’re looking up everything I just said.
 White feminism isn’t a big issue here apparently?
 Thankfully?
 I dunno where imperialism stands.
 Q flashes some history and I put it aside promising to examine it later.
-My ‘to read and view’ queue is the same as it always was—endless.
+My to read and view queue is the same as it always was—endless.

 Wynne and Lalita had been silent while the rest drilled me with question after question; not aggressively—more curiosity than anything antagonistic.
 I answer as honestly and forthrightly as I can.
 I pretty much always had.
 As an old boyfriend’s mother once explained to me on why her son and I would never last: “There’s not anything mysterious about you, Peyton.
 You’re too—real.”
 I didn’t think she meant it as a compliment though and I didn’t quiz her on it.
 I remember being confused and replying with a “thanks?”
-She was British so perhaps she was culturally prone to charade and she believed genuineness was a defect or vulnerability to women—leverage given over freely that could be used against one (she could’ve been absolutely right).
+She was British so perhaps she was culturally prone to charade and she believed genuineness was a defect or vulnerability to women—leverage given over freely that could be used against one (she was probably right in certain circumstances).
 Maybe being a baby boomer woman and a British immigrant meant she straddled that divide precariously.
-She was a complex woman who claimed to be a liberal and feminist, but had a weakness for conservative American military men which I found odd (whatever; we all have our vices).
+She was a complex woman who claimed to be a liberal and feminist, but had a weakness for conservative American military men which I found odd (whatever—we all have our vices).
 Eventually I understood that she was pointing out that her son was an egotistical sexist ass with mommy issues and she was a narcissistic selfish mother that wasn’t ready to let go of him yet.
 At least not to someone like me, a train wreck and walking advertisement for mandatory government mental health benefits.
 Regardless, I thanked her for that education and was forever grateful that I didn’t have to deal with her as a mother-in-law.
 I wished much love and strength to the woman who eventually did and was much more up to the challenge than I was at that time.

 Lost in those thoughts, I was unaware that they had stopped conversing and was currently staring at me.
 I understand what this means.
 “Please—please get out of my head.
 That’s rude.”
 Frowns and quizzical brows mar all that stoical indifference.
 “If I want you inside my head, I’ll invite you.
-Just because I’m an open book and your…experiment doesn’t mean you’re entitled to intrusively invade my mind.
+Just because I’m an open book and your … experiment doesn’t mean you’re entitled to intrusively invade my mind.
 I would never do that to any of you.
 I expect the same courtesy.
 If you want inside my head, please ask.”
 This seems to confound them.
 “I understand that boundaries are elusive here.
-Except that big invisible one you have around…everything, but shouldn’t there be some boundaries you’re not willing to haphazardly cross without consent?”
+Except that big invisible one you have around … everything, but shouldn’t there be some boundaries you’re not willing to haphazardly cross without consent?”

 I could write a thesis on the literal and metaphorical boundaries that no longer existed in their society.
 They seem to have morphed into that Orwellian-Brave New World culture that sci-fi writers had predicted long ago, but with a certain bent towards a sort of collective wellbeing and scientific knowledge structure.
 Their culture that I previously and carelessly thought flat is based not on prosperity and wealth of any capital, but on good health, contentment or peace of mind—and knowledge.
 I can’t deny their colonies are rich in industries of data and other various productions that seemed to thrive here on Titan and their surrounding colonies.
 Data could very well become their capital if they chose to delve with other human colonies into that economic system of rot again.
 Mostly though, natural resources seem to be what humans out here in space struggle over: water, air, food, land, biomatter, etc.